TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Text/Index.rst

 .. include:: ../../Includes.txt

+.. _cobj-text:

 TEXT
 ^^^^

 The content object "TEXT" can be used to output static text or html.
-So it is very similar to the cObject "HTML".
 Note that the stdWrap properties are not available under the property "stdWrap" (as they are for the other cObjects), but on the very rootlevel of the object.
 This is non-standard!
 Check the examples.

 .. ### BEGIN~OF~TABLE ###